Hawaiian Culture & Traditions

 - musings from home by Chrystal Dawn

 Time slows with lush green mango and avocado trees, the Kona bends and final dirt road winding us home.
 Kainoa and Hawaiʻi are old friends I am sure of it, he sleeps easily and wakes with the rising sun.
 Every day we adventure, drinking in wildness, our feet bare in course volcanic black sands made by Pele the Hawaiian fire goddess.
 We watch honu (green sea turtles) beach themselves for a rest, our endemic Nēnē geese forage in the lava fields.
 Halemaʻumaʻu the deepening crater at the summit of volcano Kilauea smokes and lets off steam during our walk along the crater rim where roads have cracked during the 2018 eruption.
-In the arms of my loved ones we visit ancient curved valleys, hike in upland rain-forests untouched by development, time turns back.
+In the arms of my loved ones we explore Hawaiian landscapes, visit ancient curved valleys, hike in upland rain-forests untouched by development, time turns back.

-Homegrown food and stories are shared with friends, experiencing and giving aloha with each breath.
+Homegrown food and stories are shared with friends, experiencing and giving aloha with each breath, a testament to Hawaiian traditions.
 Picking papaya in the garden we learn how my sister built her off-grid container house with up-cycled materials in the lava desert of Kaʻū.
 Leilani my sister and I grew up this way off-grid, on dirt roads with a mother as wild and strong as the Ka Lae winds, carving out a new way for her and her girls.
 I am like her, of her, of this place, of Hawaiʻi Nei.
-Looking out across the deck from the house I grew up in I see Ka Lae, South Point, where seamount Lōʻihi, Pele’s new island is forming off the coast.
-Kainoa is on my hip playing his bamboo flute, the sent of my favorite flower puakenikeni thick and sweet, like her waxy petals, cocoon’s us as the sun dips below the infinite horizon.
-We will go back to Australia in the coming days, though my heart is forever here in Pele’s garden.
+Looking out across the deck from the house I grew up in I see Ka Lae, South Point, where seamount Lōʻihi, Pele's new island is forming off the coast.
+Kainoa is on my hip playing his bamboo flute, the sent of my favorite flower puakenikeni thick and sweet, like her waxy petals, cocoon's us as the sun dips below the infinite horizon.
+We will go back to Australia in the coming days, though my heart is forever here in Pele's garden.

 Chrystal is wearing the "Tracker Water Resistant Cotton Outback Hat" and Kainoa is wearing the "Boys and Girls Sun Protection Hat for Kids".